 HOW IS THE DOWNTOWN TROY BID FUNDED?

 The Downtown Troy BID (the “BID”) is partially funded through the tax assessment which the City of Troy collects on behalf of the Downtown Troy BID.
-This is a calculation of 5% of the City tax at a percent of .691426 of the assessed value of each included property, based on the current tax rates for 2017.
+This is a calculation of 5% of the City tax at a rate of .698004 of the assessed value of each included property, based on the current tax rates for 2018.
 This tax calculation applies to benefited properties within the district boundaries which pay into the City tax.
-The projected assessment for 2017 is $132,054.69, though this amount varies depending on taxes paid.
+The projected assessment for 2018 is $130,478.66, though this amount varies depending on taxes paid.

-By illustration, with a property owner paying $1,000 per year in City taxes will pay $50 per year to the BID; a property owner paying $2,000 in City taxes would pay $100 per year to the BID.
+By illustration, a property owner paying $1,000 per year in City taxes, will pay $50 per year to the BID; a property owner paying $2,000 in City taxes would pay $100 per year to the BID.

 Special Events make up aprox. three fifths of the annual Downtown Troy BID budget with approximately $285,000 raised annually.